ATD 1-LAW

 Employer association

-TRUE OR FALSE: private companies are exempted from holding a statutory meeting while in the case of public companies, the same is mandatory.
+TRUE or FALSE: private companies are exempted from holding a statutory meeting while in the case of public companies, the same is mandatory.

 True